nahomtefera/udacity_datastructures_algorithms/P1/Problem_2/explanation.md

   ### Time complexity

-    - Worst Case Complexity: O(n) - since we have to traverse through every directory and subdirectory the time complexity will be linear depending on the number of folders there are.
+    - Worst Case Complexity: O(n) - run time will scale linerly as the number of files and directories increases.

   ### Space complexity

-    -
+    - Worst Case Complexity: O(n) - same as time complexity the size of our list will increase accordingly to the number of files.